 - Consider your career goals.
 Individuals who ultimately want to work as sports physical therapists are required to have a graduate degree.
 Therefore, a combination program may be the best option to get a career started as soon as possible.

 Many physical therapy graduate degree programs require applicants to volunteer or work before admission.
 A minimum amount of hours working in the field may be recommended, while other programs require a specific amount of time spent in various settings.
 Potential physical therapists can typically find this kind of work in hospitals, nursing homes and clinics.

 - Gain specialization.
 Students can gain hands-on physical therapy training, as well as a concentration on sports physical therapy, by completing internships, volunteer experiences or work experiences in a sports therapy clinic.

 Step 3: Attain a Graduate Degree

 A DPT is the most commonly awarded degree for physical therapy programs.
-Master's degree programs are also available, but are somewhat rare.
 The Commission on Accreditation in Physical Therapy Education (CAPTE) is the accrediting body of the American Physical Therapy Association (APTA) and is also the only accreditation agency that is recognized by the United States Department of Education and the Council for Higher Education.
 Prior to graduation, students are required to complete a residency under the guidance of an experienced supervisor.